jinghuazhao/Mixed-Models/GxE/README.md

-This directory is based on R/gap/inst/tests yet more recent implementation is to be added.
+This directory is the original implementation and yet to be updated.